 - Build End Market success into CEO/GM/Board bonuses.

-I have focussed on our experience from S&OP programmes in dozens of African countries.
-Upon reflection, the above also apply in varying degrees to S&OP programmes in other parts of the world; I would welcome your views.
+I have focussed on our experience from S&OP projects in dozens of countries in Africa and the Middle East.
+Upon reflection, the above also applies in varying degrees to S&OP projects in other parts of the world.